You are here

-In over 20 years, Daniel has practiced in Great Britain, Japan, USA, Germany, Italy, Austria, and China.
-From 1995 to 2000, he was project architect of the award winning Daimler-Chrysler Green Roof Project, Potsdamer Platz in Berlin, Germany.
-Before moving to Vancouver, he ran his own landscape architecture firm in Berlin from 1999 to 2007, and was co-founder of a firm in Shanghai in 2004.
+Daniel has practiced extensively in Europe, North America, and Asia.
+From 1995 to 2000, he was project architect of the award-winning Daimler-Chrysler Green Roof Project, Potsdamer Platz, Berlin, Germany and ran his own firm in Berlin from 1999 to 2007, and co-founded a firm in Shanghai in 2004.